SspStark/k-NN-Algorithm/README.md

 - Ex: Object Detection, Face Recognition, Image Classification, Feature Matching
 - steps in computer vision: 1.Acquiring Image, 2.Processing the Image, 3.Understanding the Image.

-There are many classification algorithms to work on this project and k-NN is one of them.
+For this project we need a classification algorithm and There are many classification algorithms.
+- k-NN, Logistic Regression, SVM, Decision Trees, Neural Networks .............
 ## k-NN Algorithm
 The k-Nearest Neighbors (k-NN) algorithm is a simple and intuitive supervised machine learning algorithm used for classification and regression tasks.
 In the context of classification, it falls under the category of instance-based learning.
 ### k-NN for Classification: